MoD papers shed light on bribery claims in huge Saudi defence contract

 Civil servants at the top of Britain’s defence establishment exchanged highly sensitive memos three decade ago that shed light on bribery allegations today.

 It was between two of Whitehall’s most powerful mandarins in their day.
-The first was the permanent secretary at the Ministry of Defence (MoD), Sir Frank Cooper, a former wartime Spitfire pilot described as a “mixture of industrial tycoon and dance-hall bouncer”.
+The first was the permanent secretary at the Ministry of Defence (MoD), Sir Frank Cooper, a former wartime Spitfire pilot described as a “mixture of industrial tycoon and dance-hall bouncer”, who died in 2002.